 What is the Bluetooth range on the A20-Mini?

-Many things in the environment can affect Bluetooth range, but line-of-sight you can typically expect upwards of 40 feet and not-line-of-sight, upwards of 20 feet.
+Many things in the environment can affect Bluetooth range, but line-of-sight you can typically expect up to 40 feet (13 meters).

 Can the A20-Mini use both 2-wire and 3-wire lav microphones?